-Your will examine your body closely to look for injuries caused by physical or sexual abuse.
-Your healthcare provider may ask you if you have been hit, slapped, injured, or touched sexually without your consent.
-He may also want to know who is abusing you and how long the abuse has been happening.
-You may need to answer written questions so your healthcare provider can learn more about your situation and find if you are a victim of intimate partner violence.
+Your healthcare provider will examine your body closely to look for injuries caused by physical or sexual abuse.
+Your provider may ask you if you have been hit, slapped, injured, or touched sexually without your consent.
+He or she may also want to know who is abusing you and how long the abuse has been happening.
 You may also need any of the following tests:

-- Blood and urine tests: Blood and urine tests may be done to check for health problems, such as an infection.
+- Blood and urine tests may be done to check for health problems, such as an infection.

-- Culture and smear exam: A sample of discharge may be collected from your genitals, and sent to a lab for tests.
+- A culture and smear exam is used to take a sample of discharge from your genitals.
+The sample is sent to a lab for tests.

-- X-rays: These may be done to see if any bones have been broken or are displaced.
+- X-rays or a CT scan may be used to see if any bones have been broken or are displaced.
 X-rays of your chest and abdomen may also be taken.
 Contrast liquid may be used to help any injuries show up better in the pictures.
 Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.

 How is intimate partner violence treated?

-You may need to leave your abusive partner.
-You may also be placed in a safe shelter or home care.
-Special services may be offered to ensure your safety and health.
+When you are ready, help is available.
+You may be able to stay in a safe shelter or have home care.
+Special services may be offered to keep you safe and healthy.
 Treatment may also include any of the following:

-- Medicines: Healthcare providers may give you medicine to help ease your pain.
-You may need antibiotic medicine or a tetanus shot if there is an open wound.
+- Medicines may be given to help ease your pain.
+You may need antibiotic medicine or a tetanus shot if you have an open wound.
 Medicines may also be given if you have other medical conditions.

-- Surgery: You may need surgery to treat injuries.
-Surgery may return bones to their normal position if you have a broken bone.
+- Surgery may be needed to return bones to their normal position if you have a broken bone.
 Surgery may also be needed to correct a deformity or treat other injuries.